andrelandgraf/andrelandgraf/contents/articles/2023-03-25_the_full_stack_of_the_web_platform.md

 ## The tools of the web platform

 The web platform consists of protocols, standards, and APIs that we use to build our applications.
-Since the web platform is a distributed system where the client and server are separate entities, we have access to different tools on the client and server.
+Since the web platform is a distributed system where the client and server are separate entities with different responsibilities, we have access to different tools on the client and server.

-- The browser implements the web platform's standards and APIs and lets us write HTML, CSS, and JavaScript to build user interfaces.
-We further use the DOM and browser APIs to interact with the browser.
+- Browsers parse HTML and CSS to render our UI to the screen.
+We further have access to the DOM and browser APIs to enhance the user experience with JavaScript.
 - On the web server, we handle incoming HTTP requests.
 The web server controls the request-response cycle and can use the HTTP protocol to communicate with the client.

 We can summarize that the web platform always includes a client and a server and that both have access to different tools of the web platform.